Juris Doctor (JD)

 Past Experience indicates that, as a general rule, successful applicants have a grade point average (GPA) of 3.7 or better on a 4.3 point scale in pre-law studies, and score 159 or higher on the LSAT.

-The minimum requirement to enter our JD program is two full years (60 credit units) of academic work at a recognized university or equivalent.
+The minimum requirement to enter our JD program is two full years (60 credit units) of undergraduate academic work at a recognized university or equivalent.
 There are no recommended pre-law programs or classes.

 Applicants must also submit a LSAT score and personal statement (max.
 500 words).